oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/introduction/introduction.md

 Estimated Time: 2.5 hours

 ### What is a Data Lake?
 A data lake enables an enterprise to store all of its data in a cost effective, elastic environment while providing the necessary processing, persistence, and analytic services to discover new business insights.
 A data lake stores and curates structured and unstructured data and provides methods for organizing large volumes of highly diverse data from multiple sources.
-In this workshop, a Data Lake refers to the Oracle Object Storage buckets that you will query in ADB.
+In this workshop, a Data Lake refers to the Oracle Object Storage buckets that you will query in Oracle Autonomous AI Database.

 ### What is a Data Warehouse?
 With a data warehouse, you perform data transformation and cleansing before you commit the data to the warehouse.
 With a data lake, you ingest data quickly and prepare it on the fly as people access it.
 A data lake supports operational reporting and business monitoring that require immediate access to data and flexible analysis to understand what is happening in the business while it happening.